Differentially Private Estimation and Inference in High-Dimensional Regression with FDR Control: Differentially Private Estimation

 \end{Theorem}

-The upper error bound matches the minimax lower bound presented in \cite{cai2019cost} up to a logarithmic factor of $n$, which is considerably small.
-In comparison to algorithms with a known sparsity level $s$, our proposed algorithm introduces an additional factor of $\log(n)$ in both the statistical error component and the privacy cost component.
-This arises from our use of data-splitting in the estimation process, along with the output of a total of $K$ estimates and the utilization of the BIC for selecting the ``optimal" model.
+The first two terms in the upper bound match the minimax lower bound established in \cite{cai2019cost}, up to a logarithmic factor in $n$.
+Compared with the algorithm of \cite{cai2019cost}, which assumes a known sparsity level $s$, our proposed algorithm introduces an additional term $\log(n)^3/(n\epsilon)$, arising from the large deviation of the added random variable $z_k$ in the BIC criterion.
+The extra $\log(n)$ factors in both the statistical error and privacy cost terms result from our use of data splitting in the estimation process, the output of $K$ estimates in total, and the application of BIC for selecting the ``optimal" model.
+Additional design assumptions can further reduce the privacy error.
+For example, under assumptions $|y_i|=O_p(1)$ \citep{talwar2015nearly} and $\|\boldsymbol{x}_i\|_2=O_p(1)$ \citep{dwork2014analyze}, we can use the full dataset in each iteration.
+As a result, the estimation error can be reduced to $ \|\hat{\boldsymbol{\beta}}-\boldsymbol{\beta}\|_2^2=O_p(s\log(p)/n+s^2\log(p)^2\log(1/\delta)\log(n)^2/(n^2\varepsilon^2)+\log(n)/(n\varepsilon))$ when $K=O(1)$.
+Such design assumptions are often reasonable in practice, as the data are typically normalized before analysis.

-The selection of candidate models presents a delicate balance.
-Firstly, we desire the candidate set to encompass the true model, necessitating the inclusion of a sufficient number of potential models.
-Secondly, privacy constraints impose limitations on the total number of outputs.
-Consequently, the number of candidate models must be on the order of $o(n)$ for consistent estimation.